kdlawson/pyvan/README.md

 # pyvan
-PyVAN is a Python package (should work for both Python 2.x and 3.x now) for assessing stellar flare candidate light-curves, especially suited to irregularly sampled light-curves of ground based astronomical surveys.
+PyVAN is a Python package (Python 2.7 and 3) for assessing stellar flare candidate light-curves, especially suited to irregularly sampled light-curves of ground based astronomical surveys.
 The software takes a set of light-curve templates corresponding to both a type of variable you want to identify and to common contaminants.
 It then searches each candidate light-curve over a range of plausible template paramaters for the fit of each template most likely to have produced the observations.
 By comparing the likelihoods of these best-fits with one another, users can identify the light-curves that are both most likely to result from the astrophysical phenomenon of interest, and least likely to result from contaminants.
 By default, the software fits for flare, RR Lyrae, and quiet templates, and was created for identification of flares.
 However, additional functions allow capabilities for any templates that might interest you --- the docstrings for the most important (IMO) functions are pretty thorough and should help in this respect.
-However, I'll have some relevant examples added ASAP.
+The [included example notebooks](examples/) should also help you to get started.

 A plot of the differences of log-likelihoods for fits of the three previously mentioned templates to flare and contaminant data simulated by inducing ground-based survey quality and sampling in Kepler light-curves of known identity: